A New Basis for Sparse Principal Component Analysis: Applications

 Low-level visual layers, such as retina, the lateral geniculate nucleus, and the primary visual cortex (V1) are shared processing components in mammalian.
 The receptive fields in the V1 can be characterized as being spatially localized, oriented and bandpass (i.e., selective to structure at different spatial scales).
 To understand V1, one line of research focuses on finding sparse and linearly independent codes for natural images, which provides an efficient representation for later stages of processing \citep{field1994goal, olshausen1996emergence, bell1997independent}.
 This type of research is based on the hypothesis of sparse coding, that is, any perceived scenes can be synthesized via the linear combination of some small subsets of basis images \citep{lee2006efficient, gregor2010learning}).
 In this application, we show that sparse PCA produces a set of bases for natural images that resembles those found in \citet{olshausen1996emergence}.

 We utilized ten natural images from \citet{olshausen1996emergence}, each of which contains $512 \times 512$ pixels.
 We followed the same whitening process as described by the authors.
 Next, we randomly sampled a total of $12,000$ small image patches the ten images, where each patch contains $16\times16$ pixels.
 This was followed by a centering step that subtracts each pixel by the mean of all $256$ pixels.
 We vectorized each patch of image and put them into the rows of a data matrix, $X\in\R^{n \times p}$, where $n=12,000$ and $p=256$.
-Finally, we applied SCA to the transposed data matrix, $X\T$, to find 49 sparse PCs ($k=49$) with the default sparsity parameter, $\gamma=\sqrt{pk}$ (Note that this is sparse coding).
+Finally, we applied SCA to the transposed data matrix, $X\T$ (note that this is sparse coding).
+For this exploratory analysis, we set $k=49$ to find 49 sparse PCs (the same result holds for various selections of $k$) with the default sparsity parameter, $\gamma=\sqrt{pk}$.
 In particular, for the varimax rotation, we normalized the rows to unit length rescaled them afterward, as recommended by \citet{kaiser1958varimax}.
 In the output of SCA, the estimated scores $S\in\R^{p \times k}$ contains the basis images, and the estimated sparse loadings $Y\in\R^{n\times k}$ encodes how the basis images are linearly combined to form each image patch (i.e., $Y$ contains the linear coefficients).

 Figure \ref{fig:5_encoding} displays the 49 image bases returned by PCA and SCA, where each image represents one column of $S$ (transformed into a $16\times16$ array).
 For SCA, all of the basis images appeared to exhibit simple patterns, such as lines and edges.
 As for PCA, the oriented structure in the first few basis images does not arise as a result of the oriented structures in natural images, yet more likely because of the existence of those components with low spatial frequency \citep{field1987relations}.